 - If an imported video file does not fill the frame or appears zoomed-in, then select the clip on the Timeline.
 Choose Clip > Video Options > Scale To Frame Size.

-- If an imported video file appears squeezed too narrow or stretched too wide, then it's possible that Adobe Premiere Pro is misinterpreting the file's pixel aspect ratio.
+- If an imported video file appears squeezed too narrow or stretched too wide, then Premiere Pro may be misinterpreting the file's pixel aspect ratio.
 You can assign the correct pixel aspect ratio by using the Interpret Footage command.
 For instructions, see Working with aspect ratios.

-- If an imported video file plays too fast or too slow, it's possible that Adobe Premiere Pro isn't interpreting the file's frame rate correctly.
+- If an imported video file plays too fast or too slow, Premiere Pro may not be interpreting the file's frame rate correctly.
 This issue also manifests as playback that is stuttered after you render previews.
 You can assign the correct frame rate by using the Interpret Footage command.
 For instructions, see Change the frame rate of clips.

-- If an imported interlaced video file plays with jagged edges or thin horizontal lines ("combing") on moving objects, it's possible that Adobe Premiere Pro isn't interpreting the file's field order correctly.
+- If an imported interlaced video file plays with jagged edges or thin horizontal lines ("combing") on moving objects, Premiere Pro may not be interpreting the file's field order correctly.
 An incorrect field order can also cause the clip to flicker.
 You can assign the correct field order by using the Interpret Footage command.
 For instructions, see Change the field order of a clip.
 Additional tools for correcting field-order problems are available in the Field Options dialog.
 For instructions on using the Field Options dialog, see Create interlaced or non-interlaced clips.